hastexo/hastexo-xblock/README.md

   from the terminal window.
 (Default: `above`; this is currently an experimental feature)

+* `lab_usage_limit`: Allocate limited time per user for labs across the platform, in seconds.
+(Default is `None`, meaning there is no time limit).

+* `lab_usage_limit_breach_policy`: What to do when the learner's lab limit has been exceeded.

+  * `None` (the default) means just write a message to the logs.

+  * `warn` will display a warning to the learner that the limit has been reached, but does allow them to keep using the labs.

+  * `block` blocks the learner's access to the lab.

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   (Default: `900`)